micromata/Baumeister/README.md

 The ramifications of changing the `useHandlebars` setting are explained in the section [Writing markup (static sites vs. single page apps)](#writing-markup-static-sites-vs-single-page-apps).

 [Adding banners](#adding-banners) describes the effects of setting `generateBanners` to `true`.

+### Define global constants at compile time using

+If you want to provide values for different types of builds (`NODE_ENV` is a popular example), you can define them inside the `dev` and `prod` properties of the `DefinePlugin` section.
+The plugin does a direct text replacement, so the value given to it must include actual quotes inside of the string.
+You can use alternating quotes, like `"'production'"`, or  use `JSON.stringify('production')`.
+You may take a look at the official [Webpack DefinePlugin docs](https://webpack.js.org/plugins/define-plugin/).

+### Automatically load modules instead of requiring / importing them

+The `ProvidePlugin` section is an object where the value equals to the module name and the key represents the property name of the window object the module gets mapped to.
+As you can see in the example config above, for jQuery there is the need to define it twice, because bootstrap checks the existence of jQuery via `window.jQuery`.
+See also the official [Webpack ProvidePlugin docs](https://webpack.js.org/plugins/define-plugin/).

 ## Gulp Workflow and tasks